 I love Easter – time off work, eating chocolate, giving gifts, Easter Egg hunts…I love the way it feels like we’re saying goodbye to winter and hello to summer.
-Which would of course be true if we hadn’t had snow in
+Which would of course be true if we hadn’t had snow in Britain this week!

 This year however, was slightly different.
 It was my first experience of ‘The Easter Bonnet’.
 Having spoken to various friends with children a similar age to my own, I appear to be something of an anomaly, having made it almost three years before being called upon to produce ‘The Easter Bonnet’.
 For those of you who have no idea what I’m talking about an Easter Bonnet was traditionally a hat worn by ladies and girls at Easter.
 Somewhere along the line the concept of a ‘parade’ was born, where young children design and make a hat themselves and prizes are handed out for the most creative/elaborate/easter-ish etc

 So there you have it – I received my letter with all the other parents letting us know that there would be a parade the following week and that the local paper would be getting involved.
 As I have about as much creative insight as a scotch egg you can imagine my horror at the thought that not only would I *ahem, sorry* not only would M have to produce something worthy to be seen by her fellow play mates but also something fit to feature in a newspaper.